 Sunshine can come and go on the spin of a coin, especially when driving.
-So how about an item that you can affix your sunglasses too but still have them within reach?
-Search for the above description on Thingiverse and you’re sure to find a worthwhile item that you may be able to make a good seller.
+So how about an item that you can affix your sunglasses to but still have them within reach?
+Search for the above description on Thingiverse, and you’re sure to find a worthwhile item that you may be able to make a good seller.

 3. Web Camera Cover

 Fewer people nowadays feel comfortable with front-facing cameras on devices like a laptop or phone.
 It’s more than likely perfectly fine.
-But in this age of conspiracies and hacking it’s easy to get paranoid about that discreet little camera on your device.
-Especially if it sits on a desk in the bedroom while your getting dressed.
+But in this age of conspiracies and hacking, it’s easy to get paranoid about that discreet little camera on your device.
+Especially if it sits on a desk in the bedroom while you’re getting dressed.
 But there are plenty of templates out there for sliding covers that block the camera completely.
-Leaving you reassured that someone isn’t sitting in a dark room somewhere … watching.
+Leaving you reassured that someone isn’t watching.

 4. The Jumbo Elephant Cutlery Drainer

 Highly useful cutlery drainer in the shape of – you’ve guessed it! – an elephant.
-Do a search on the Thingiverse and you’ll find the one we’re specifically talking about here.
+Search the Thingiverse, and you’ll find the one we’re specifically talking about here.
 It is shaped in a low-poly style.
 The trunk is used to drain off the excess water.
 Smart.

 5. Self Watering Planter

 Well, this one’s a bit of a must for all those plant lovers out there!
 Never again shall your house plant die from water-based neglect (Disclaimer: We actually can’t make promises like that.
-Any and all promises made are for display purposes only … ahem!).
-Joking aside, these Self Watering Planters, found on Cults3D can help provide water to your plants and herbs.
+All promises made are for display purposes only … ahem!).
+Joking aside, these Self Watering Planters, found on Cults3D, can help provide water to your plants and herbs.
 They can last for as much as a week without a refill.